Public Transport in Queenstown

 So follow our guide to public transport in Queenstown to see how to get around the “Adventure Capital of the World”!

 The GoCard is a way of paying for Queenstown’s public transport without rummaging for change.
-More to the point, the GoCard gives you at least 10% off the fare price.
+More to the point, the GoCard makes any trip on the Queenstown public buses only NZ$2.
 This card is only worth getting if you are planning on staying in Queenstown a while, as you have to buy the card for NZ$5 and be topped up with a minimum of NZ$10.
-There is also the option to have seven days unlimited travel (excluding Wanaka) for NZ$47 on your GoCard.
+There is also the option to have seven days of unlimited travel (excluding Wanaka) for NZ$47 on your GoCard.

 All you need to do with the prepay smart card is load it up with some money and swipe your way on and off the Queenstown buses on the electric card readers.

 You can buy and load up your GoCard at from your coach drivers (pay by cash only) or at our Camp Street kiosk, Queenstown Lakes District Council and Otago Regional Council offices (pay by cash or Eftpos).

 Queenstown Hub is outside of the O’Connells Mall on Camp Street.

 Bus services from the Queenstown Hub